 Fotofab's chemical etching process produces designs that can withstand harsh indoor and outdoor environments.
 The process uses a strong caustic chemical to cut into unprotected parts of a metal surface to create a design or image formed to your project's specifications.

-Fotofab proudly services US & International customer.
+Fotofab proudly services US and International customer.

-Characteristics of Havar:
+Characteristics of Havar

 Havar can be hardened by cold work, heat treatment, or both and features:

 - Very high mechanical strength

 Havar Etching Applications